Johnson & Johnson raises its 2026 guidance. Can JNJ rise to 250 USD?

 The company attributed the decline in net profit to one-off research and development expenses associated with the acquisition of M-Wave’s research outcomes.

-Johnson & Johnson Q4 2024 earnings results
+Johnson & Johnson Q4 2024 financial results

 On 22 January 2025, Johnson & Johnson released its Q4 2024 results, which exceeded expectations, although the key indicator dynamics were mixed: